ANIMAL BARN & CORN MAZE

-The animal barn is back again for 2024, and we can’t wait to see you!
-Please note, the Animal Barn is located in the Paddock (closest to Egerton Street gate, not in the Agriplex).
+Our Animal friends can’t wait to see you!
+Please note, the Animal Barn is located in the Paddock (closest to Egerton Street gate, not in the J-AAR Expo Centre).

 • What livestock can you expect to see at this year’s Fair?
 Check them out below!
 (Please note some of our livestock breeds are still being confirmed!)